-We expect our suppliers and their supply chain to comply fully with all applicable laws and regulations in the conduct of their business; therefore although respecting human rights and environmental issues in the supply chain is ultimately our suppliers' responsibility, we have taken the following steps to communicate clearly our expectations to our suppliers.
+We expect our suppliers and their supply chain to comply fully with all applicable laws and regulations in the conduct of their business; therefore although respecting human rights and environmental issues in the supply chain is ultimately our suppliers' responsibility, we take the following steps to communicate clearly our expectations to our suppliers.

-As part of the supplier due diligence process managed by our global procurement services team, potential suppliers are asked to confirm whether they have a policy in place prohibiting child and/or forced labor, whether the policy extends to their own suppliers and subcontractors, and to provide a copy of the policy.
+As part of the supplier request for proposal (RfP) process managed by our global procurement services team, potential suppliers are asked to confirm whether they have a policy in place prohibiting child and/or forced labor, whether the policy extends to their own suppliers and subcontractors, and to provide a copy of the policy.
 Those potential suppliers are also asked for information about social compliance audits of their own suppliers and subcontractors, with particular reference to significant risks for incidents of child labor.
 That due diligence process also seeks information about a potential supplier's equal opportunity, human rights, anti-corruption, and health and safety policies.

-Since 21 June 2016, our global procurement services team is specifically asking potential suppliers to confirm their compliance with human rights laws, rules and regulations including the Modern Slavery Act 2015.
-Those potential suppliers are also being asked to provide information about how they monitor and comply with those legal standards.
+As part of the RfP process, our global procurement services team also specifically asks potential suppliers to confirm their compliance with human rights laws, rules and regulations including the Modern Slavery

+Act 2015.
+Those potential suppliers are also asked to provide information about how they monitor and comply with those legal standards.